kshitijaggarwal1/kshitijaggarwal1/README.md

 </br>
 <p>
 Hey there! 👋 </br></br>
-👉 I'm Kshitij, a passionate Software Engineer, creative coder, and a guitarist🎸 who is always ready to learn and explore the ocean of technologies. </br>
+👉 I'm Kshitij, a passionate Software Engineer, creative coder, and guitarist🎸 who is always ready to learn and explore the ocean of technologies. </br>
 👉 Belongs to a business-background family 📊, hence commanding a combination of both technical and operational skills. 😁</br>
-👉 Highly comfortable with C & C++ possesing a professional experience 💼 as a Teaching Assistant and Technical Content Engineer by working with <a href = "https://www.codingninjas.com/" target = "_blank">Coding Ninjas, India</a></br>
+👉 Highly comfortable with C & C++ possessing professional experience 💼 as a Teaching Assistant and Technical Content Engineer by working with <a href = "https://www.codingninjas.com/" target = "_blank">Coding Ninjas, India</a></br>
 👉 Has worked on front-end web technologies including HTML5, CSS, JS, and Bootstrap during the internship with <a href = "https://new.iitr.ac.in/Main/pages/_en_Indian_Institute_of_Technology_Roorkee__en_.html" target = "_blank">IIT, Roorkee</a></br>
 👉 Competently experienced as a Software Engineer 💻 having worked at <a href = "https://www.goldmansachs.com/index.html" target = "_blank">Goldman Sachs</a>, India.</br>
-👉 Looking forward to connect with you! ✌</br>
+👉 Looking forward to connecting with you! ✌</br>
 </br>
 </p>